R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/HailoRT/README.md

 HailoRT is an inference engine designed specifically for the Hailo expansion accelerator, providing developers with high-performance, low-power deep learning operations.

+Currently, we only support the YOLOv8 series Pose (Keypoints) models on Hailo-8.
+Before deployment, we need to export the PyTorch model to an ONNX file with `opset=11`, and then use the Data-Compiler to quantize and calibrate the model into a Hailo binary file (.hef).
+During this process, you will also need to extract a portion of images from your training dataset as calibration samples to prevent accuracy degradation due to quantization.

-To illustrate the process of converting a model from the ONNX format to a Hailo binary file (.hef), we will use the pre-built YOLOv8n-pose model from Ultralytics as an example.
-The model is trained on the COCO-Pose dataset, which contains 1 class of people with 17 keypoints.
-Please follow the instructions provided in the previous sections to obtain the model on your workstation, then proceed with the steps outlined in this document to complete the conversion process.
-Finally, use a simple Python example to verify the accuracy of the inference results.
+This document will guide you through this process and successfully recognize an image on Hailo-8.
+Please follow the instructions provided in the previous sections to obtain the Ultralytics pre-trained PyTorch model (`yolov8n-pose.pt`) on the COCO-pose dataset, which contains 1 class of people with 17 keypoints, and then proceed with the steps outlined in this document to complete the task.

 ### Prerequisites